UCREL/lexidb/readme.md

 docker run -it -p 127.0.0.1:3000:1189 --rm --init ghcr.io/ucrel/lexidb:latest
 ```

 By default it uses the [app.properties from ./src/main/resources/app.properties](./src/main/resources/app.properties).

+For more detail on the configuration settings within [app.properties see the app properties section below.](#app-properties)

 ### Custom docker run command examples